 Increased awareness about certain types of cybersecurity breaches leads companies to make improvements, according to a new international study by a University of Connecticut researcher and her counterparts.

-The study quantified the levels of more than 1,200 Pan-Asian companies in order to determine preparedness against cybercrime.
+The study quantified the security levels of more than 1,200 Pan-Asian companies in order to determine preparedness against cybercrime.
 Researchers conducted the randomized field experiment on organizations in Hong Kong, China, Singapore, Macau, Malaysia, and Taiwan – chosen for their significant economic development, as well as rapid adoption of technologies.

 They evaluated organizations’ preparedness against two distinct security issues – spam emissions and phishing website hosting – and assigned an information security score, similar to the idea of Moody’s and Standard and Poor’s credit ratings.
 The score offered an indication of each organization’s security vulnerabilities.